 Personal data shall only be used for its intended purpose and will be shared with our Content Management System provider (Bidpath), whose purpose shall be to host and maintain our client database.
 Personal data is restricted to Mid Ulster Auctions employees with the appropriate access levels.
 We do not sell our data to third parties.

-We do not use automated decision-making in the processing of your personal data.
+Moreover, we do not use automated decision-making in the processing of your personal data.

-We collect and process both personal data and special categories of personal data as defined in the GDPR.
+Mid Ulster Auctions collect and process both personal data and special categories of personal data as defined in the GDPR.
 This includes:

 - Phone number